Skip to content

 3.2 Part A

-1. Using a concordance or an electronic bible, compile a list of Scriptural references that highlight the Lord’s love, care and mercy.
+1. Using a concordance or a digital bible, compile a list of Scriptural references that highlight the Lord’s love, care and mercy.

 2. From these references make a final selection of those to explore the picture the Bible offers of the Lord and His care for us.